 4. energy efficient Office Equipment & Supplies

 When choosing business equipment, you can include energy efficiency in your criteria.

-If your budget is tight, then you could buy second-hand equipment in good working order, or refurbished equipment.
+If your budget is tight, you could buy second-hand equipment in good working order or refurbished equipment.

 Think about the end of life use of your equipment and toners and printer cartridges.
 Can they be recycled?